 This project covers the early Cold War period, 1945-1953, and focuses on a series of case studies of the interaction between Soviet foreign policy aims and actions and the domestic political dynamics of European countries.
-The case studies include: Finland (1944-47), Denmark (the Bornholm crisis, 1945), Germany (Berlin Blockade), Italy (Elections of 1948), Austria (State Treaty), Albania (the Yugoslav split, 1944-48), and Poland (the Gomulka problem).
-The idea of the project, which will result in a book, is to assess the relative flexibility of Soviet policy in face of the goals of European political parties and movements.
+The case studies include: Finland (1944-47), Denmark (the Bornholm crisis, 1945), Germany (the Berlin Blockade), Italy (Elections of 1948), Austria (State Treaty), Albania (the Yugoslav split, 1944-48), and Poland (the Gomulka problem).
+The idea of the project, which will result in a book, is to assess the relative flexibility of Soviet policy in the face of goals of European political parties and movements.
 Ideally research assistants will know one or more of the relevant languages (Russian, Polish, German, Italian, Finnish, Albanian, Serbian, and Danish) in order to work in primary sources.
 Translated sources are also a possibility.

 Professor Clayton Nall

-The Soviet Union and Afghanistan
+The Soviet Union, Iran, and the Disintegration of Afghanistan

 Professor Rob Rakove